 2. Ownership of agenda-setting and facilitation

-Assign one clear owner to set the agenda and facilitate each call.
+Assign one owner to set the agenda and facilitate each call.
 Ideally, this person should be someone who has a bird’s-eye view of the organization and can use that perspective to prioritize discussion topics.

 Specify your mode of decision-making for each topic.
 Are you brainstorming and trying to surface as many ideas and perspectives as possible?
 Is someone coming to the table with a few options to consult with the group?
 Or, has someone already identified a solution and is in “persuade” or “tell” mode?

 Be clear about who the ultimate decider is.
 Some decisions might be made by consensus or majority vote, but others could be owned by the relevant team or department lead.
 Regardless of how decision-making happens, this group should have the authority to make (and change!) decisions as the situation evolves.

 Keep in mind that not all decisions need to be made by this team.
 In some cases, the RRT will act more like a dispatcher—identifying decisions that need to be made or solutions to be figured out and delegating them to members of your broader team as appropriate.

 4. Meeting frequency and agenda

 This will vary based on organizational and external factors.
 In early March 2020, our rapid response team was meeting twice weekly on Tuesdays and Fridays.
 As the situation escalated and more shifts began happening at a quicker pace, we switched to meeting daily for 20-30 minutes at a time, and as things stabilized later in 2020, the group pared down to three times a week.

 Here’s a rough agenda: